Intercrural sex: Demographics

 Shere Hite's 1976 and 1981 research on female sexuality found some adult women reported being able to achieve orgasm via intercrural contact to stimulate the clitoris.
-Intercrural sex is popular in Sri Lanka; in a 2006 study, 4.2 percent of women reported having engaged in it while 20.7 percent of men said they had had homosexual intercrural sex.
-A 1997 report on the sexual health needs of males who have sex with males in the Calcutta suburbs found 73 percent of men they asked engaged in intercrural sex, though the frequency varied based on demographic factors.
-Only 54 percent of sex workers, 50 percent of lower-income men and 40 percent of Muslims reported having had intercrural sex while 82 percent of Hindus and 88 percent of middle-income men reported engaging in it.
+Intercrural sex is popular in Sri Lanka; in a 2006 study, 4.2 percent of women reported having engaged in it while 20.7% of men said they had had homosexual intercrural sex.
+A 1997 report on the sexual health needs of males who have sex with males in the Calcutta suburbs found 73% of men they asked engaged in intercrural sex, though the frequency varied based on demographic factors.
+Only 54% of sex workers, 50% of lower-income men and 40% of Muslims reported having had intercrural sex while 82% of Hindus and 88% of middle-income men reported engaging in it.